Master’s Degree Requirements

 All students who select this option will register for the appropriate thesis course, undertake a research project, and write a thesis.
 The thesis topic will be selected by the candidate with the advice and approval of the thesis director and committee.
 The student must prepare a prospectus describing the research problem, its full limits, and the research methods.
 A copy of the prospectus will be given to each member of the student’s committee.
 Changes in the prospectus may be made at the committee’s discretion, with the consent of the student.
-After the thesis topic has been researched and written, and approved by the advisory committee members, the oral defense must be scheduled with the School of Graduate Studies.
+After the thesis topic has been researched and written, and approved by the advisory committee members, the oral defense must be scheduled with the College of Graduate and Continuing Studies.
 Copies of the thesis should be distributed to committee members at least one (1) week prior to the oral defense.
-Following successful completion of the defense, the thesis must be prepared in final form, reviewed by the chair of the advisory committee, and submitted to the Dean of the School of Graduate Studies for review and approval through https://www.etsu.edu/gradschool/etd/
+Following successful completion of the defense, the thesis must be prepared in final form, reviewed by the chair of the advisory committee, and submitted to the Dean of the College of Graduate and Continuing Studies for review and approval through https://www.etsu.edu/gradschool/etd/

 Graduate Faculty Representation at Thesis Defenses - The defense of the thesis is a formal gathering at which the master’s candidate presents and defends the thesis to members of the university community.
 The defense is a capstone event in the development of graduate students as scholars, professionals, or future teachers and must entail open and fair exchange of scholarly views.
 A member of the graduate faculty from outside the candidate’s committee and department must be present at the defense to monitor the process.